ryanhaining/cppitertools/README.md

 groupby
 -------
+*Additional Requirements*: If the Input's iterator's `operator*()` returns a reference, the reference must remain valid after the iterator is incremented.
+Roughly equivalent to requiring the Input have a ForwardIterator.

 Separate an iterable into groups sharing a common key.
 The following example creates a new group whenever a string of a different length is encountered.
 ```c++